 - Don’t send materials as a shared file or download link (such as Dropbox or Google Docs).
 We will not open these files.

-- Don’t submit to more than one of us in the same query, or requery another agent here after getting a pass.
+- Don’t submit to more than one of us at once, whether in the same query or separate queries, or requery another agent here after getting a pass.
 We share queries with each other frequently, so a no from one is a no from all.

 - Don’t send a query for a novel until the manuscript is complete, polished and ready for review.
 We do not accept partial manuscripts for novels.
 Nonfiction can be queried with a proposal.